Council of Fifty: Composition and organization

 Unlike other purely religious organizations formed by Joseph Smith, members of the Council of Fifty were not necessarily Latter Day Saints.
 At its formation, there were three non-Mormon members: Marenus G. Eaton, who had revealed a conspiracy against Smith by Nauvoo dissenters; Edward Bonney, whose brother was a Mormon but who later acted as prosecutor against Smith for his role in the destruction of the Nauvoo Expositor; and Uriah Brown.
 Their admittance reflected Mormon teachings that the Millennial theocracy would be multi-denominational, though Jesus himself would be king.
 Although Brigham Young did not admit non-Mormons to the Council during his administration, he invited both Mormons and non-Mormons to be part of the theocracy, and even part of the theocratic government.
 All three nonmembers would be expelled in early 1845 once Brigham Young became chairman of the council.

-Smith served as the president of the Council during his lifetime, after which Brigham Young presided, and then John Taylor.
-The Quorum of the Twelve Apostles, who each were members of the Council, had a special leadership role.
-However, all actions by the body were officially to be taken only after unanimous vote.
-During Smith's lifetime, meetings of the Council were held in secret.
-Council meetings were conducted at many locations in Nauvoo including Joseph Smith’s store, the Seventies Hall but also in the Nauvoo Mansion, the Masonic Hall, and the attic level of the Nauvoo Temple.

 The Council of Fifty met irregularly for most of its forty-year existence, including March–June 1844, 1845–1846, more regularly from 1848 to 1850, then only a handful of times between 1851 and 1868.
 The council was reconstituted under President John Taylor in April 1880 and met more regularly for another five years.

 Alpheus Cutler referred to an executive council within the Council of Fifty, which he termed the "Quorum of the Seven".
 Willard Richards served as historian/recorder from 1844 to his death in 1854.
 George Q. Cannon was the final recorder for the Council and served from 1867 to his death in 1901.
 William Clayton served as clerk of the Kingdom from 1844–1879.
 In 1880, he was followed in office by L. John Nuttall.
 John Taylor's son William Whittaker Taylor was assistant clerk from 1880-1884.

-There are forty-six known members of the pre-martyrdom Council of Fifty.
+There are forty-six known members of the Council of Fifty prior to Joseph Smith's violent death.
 It included all members of the Quorum of the Twelve Apostles at the time in which it was active both in Nauvoo and in Utah.
 Notably, it did not include the two counselors to the First Presidency in Nauvoo, Sidney Rigdon and William Law.
 Other members included: